michaelb/sniprun/README.md

 - Need to read from stdin
 - Prints double quotes ("), or incorrect UTF8 characters, or just too many lines
 - Purposely fails
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong.
+Relative paths may cause issues, as the current working directory for neovim won't necessarily be the one from where the binary runs, or the good one for relative imports.
 - For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
 Be sure that the functions / imports your code need have been _saved_.

 #### Generic interpreter limitations:

-- All interpreted languages get only bloc level support.
+- All interpreted languages get only line level support.
-- Compiled languages necessitate to run a a bloc containing a standart entry point (such as `int main(){....}` for C)
+- Compiled languages necessitate to run a a line (!) containing a standart entry point (such as `int main(){....}` for C)
 - The detected filetype must match the language name as written on the [project](https://github.com/prasmussen/glot-code-runner) page.
 - The project is stale (no active development)